lookit/ember-lookit-frameplayer/app/mixins/video-record.rst

         rgb hex values (e.g. '#800080' - include the '#').
 The text on top of this will be either black or white depending on which will have higher contrast.

-    waitForWebcamImage [String]
+    waitForUploadImage [String]
         [Only used if showWaitForUploadMessage and/or showWaitForRecordingMessage are true] Image to display along with any wait-for-recording or wait-for-upload message.
-Either waitForWebcamImage or waitForWebcamVideo can be specified.
+Either waitForUploadImage or waitForUploadVideo can be specified.
 This can be either a full URL ('https://...') or just a filename, which will be assumed to be inside ``baseDir/img/`` if this frame otherwise supports use of ``baseDir``.

-    waitForWebcamVideo [String or Array]
+    waitForUploadVideo [String or Array]
         [Only used if showWaitForUploadMessage and/or showWaitForRecordingMessage are true] Video to display along with any wait-for-recording or wait-for-upload message (looping).
-Either waitForWebcamImage or waitForWebcamVideo can be specified.
+Either waitForUploadImage or waitForUploadVideo can be specified.
 This can be either an array of ``{'src': 'https://...', 'type': '...'}`` objects (e.g. providing both webm and mp4 versions at specified URLS) or a single string relative to ``baseDir/<EXT>/`` if this frame otherwise supports use of ``baseDir``.